Joran van der Sloot expected to plead guilty in Natalee Holloway extortion case

 - Oops!Something went wrong.Please try again later.

 A federal judge set an Oct.
-18 plea and sentencing hearing for van der Sloot in Birmingham, Alabama.
+18 plea and sentencing hearing for van der Sloot in Birmingham.
 He had previously entered a plea of not guilty in the case.

 Van der Sloot was extradited to Alabama from Peru, where he’s serving a 28-year sentence after confessing to killing a Peruvian woman in 2010.